-What are Cannabinoid receptors and what do they do?
+What are Cannabinoid receptors, and what do they do?
 It’s no secret that smoking cigarettes are bad for your health.
 Countless studies have shown the harmful effects of smoking on the human body, and the risks are well-known.
-However, many people are now turning to vaping to quit smoking, and there is some debate about whether or not this is a good idea.
+However, many people are now turning to vaping to quit smoking, and there is debate about whether this is a good idea.

 Which is better: smoking or vaping weed?